bespired/tools/README.md

 Tools for Packages not in vendor

 - Install downloaded fontello.
-- Copy all universe migrations to app.
+- Copy all build/universe migrations to app.